Zhen3r/WSOPB-MUSA509/proposal.md

 ## Abstract

 As the COVID-19 stretched into end of 2020, people in Philadelphia began to flock to outdoor green spaces in and around the city.
 A report from the [Trust for Public Land](https://www.tpl.org/city/philadelphia-pennsylvania) finds that although green spaces in Philadelphia is accessible to most citizens, **the amont of green spaces varies greatly based on income and race**.
 And according to [Inquirer](https://www.inquirer.com/science/climate/philadelphia-heat-island-climate-change-hunting-park-20190724.html), some Philly neighborhoods can be up to 20°F (6.7°C) hotter than others during the summer months due to Urban Heat Island Effect.
-Besides, the drainage problem of the flood has almost become a worrying problem in Philadelphia.
+The drainage problem of the flood has also become a worrying problem in Philadelphia.
 Moreover, Philadelphia Parks and Recreation budget was cut by 20% during the last fiscal year, equating to about $12.5 million, which means that **the budget on new green spaces is limited**.

 Therefore, it is particularly important for planners of Philadelphia Parks and Recreation to determine the best locations for new green spaces effectively so that green spaces can be more equitable and also do some goods to the city environment.
 This project is a toolkit built for this scenario that helps planners to answer following questuions: Is the location of current green spaces reasonable?
 If we want to build a new park, where is our best location?
 How do the pubilc involves in it?